Subchapter G. SYSTEM MANAGEMENT RESPONSIBILITIES

 (B) For performance monitoring of the residual disinfectant concentration of the water being supplied to the distribution system:

-(I) The date, time and lowest value each day the concentration is less than the residual disinfectant concentration required under § 109.202(c)(1)(iii).
+(I) The date, time and lowest value each day the concentration is less than the residual disinfectant concentration required under § 109.202(c)(1)(iii) (relating to State MCLs, MRDLs and treatment technique requirements).

 (II) If the concentration does not fall below that required under § 109.202(c)(1)(iii) during the month, report the date, time and lowest value measured that month.

-(D) For performance monitoring of the fecal coliform or total coliform density determinations on samples of the source water immediately prior to disinfection: the date, time and value of each sample.
+(C) For performance monitoring of the E. coli or total coliform density determinations on samples of the source water immediately prior to disinfection: the date, time and value of each sample.

 (iii) The test results from performance monitoring required under § 109.301(8)(v) of the residual disinfectant concentration of the water in the distribution system shall include the date, time and value of each sample.

-(3) Compliance report.
+(3) One-hour reporting requirements.
 A public water supplier shall report the circumstances to the Department within 1 hour of discovery for the following violations or situations:

-(i) A primary MCL or an MRDL has been exceeded or a treatment technique requirement has been violated under Subchapter B or K (relating to MCLs, MRDLs or treatment technique requirements; and lead and copper).
+(i) A primary MCL or an MRDL has been exceeded or a treatment technique requirement has been violated under Subchapter B, K, L or M.

-(ii) A sample result requires the collection of check samples under § 109.301.
+(ii) A sample result requires the collection of check or confirmation samples under § 109.301.

 (4) Notice.
 The water supplier shall, within 10 days of completion of each public notification required under Subchapter D (relating to public notification) with the exception of a CCR, submit to the Department a certification that it has fully complied with the public notification requirements.
 The water supplier shall include with this certification a representative copy of each type of notice distributed, published, posted and made available to persons served by the system and to the media and a description of the means undertaken to make the notice available.

-(i) A sample siting plan shall include at a minimum the following:
+(i) A sample siting plan must include, at a minimum, the following:

 (B) The name of the company or individual collecting the samples.

-(iii) A water supplier shall revise and resubmit its sample siting plan within 30 days of notification by the Department of a sample siting plan which fails to meet the criteria in subparagraphs (i) and (ii).
+(ii) A water supplier shall revise and resubmit its sample siting plan within 30 days of notification by the Department of a sample siting plan which fails to meet the criteria in subparagraph (i).

-(iv) The water supplier shall notify the Department of subsequent revisions to an approved coliform sample siting plan for approval as they occur.
-Revisions to an approved coliform sample siting plan shall be submitted in written form to the Department within 30 days of notifying the Department of the revisions.
+(iii) The water supplier shall notify the Department of subsequent revisions to a coliform sample siting plan as they occur.
+Revisions to a coliform sample siting plan shall be submitted in written form to the Department within 30 days of notifying the Department of the revisions.

 (6) Records.
 Upon request by the Department, the water supplier shall submit copies of records required to be maintained under this subchapter.